 - (4) Based upon information regarding ANGI holdings reported by way of Amendment No. 2 to a Schedule 13G filed by T. Rowe Price Associates, Inc. ("T. Rowe Price") with the SEC on February 14, 2019.
 T. Rowe Price beneficially owns the ANGI holdings disclosed in the table above in its capacity as an investment adviser.
-T. Rowe Price has sole voting power and sole dispositive power over 1,294,923 and 7,439,295 shares of ANGI Class A common stock, respectively, disclosed in the table above. - (5) Based upon information regarding ANGI holdings reported by way of Amendment No. 2 to a Schedule 13D filed by TCS Capital Advisors, LLC (an investment fund ("TCS Advisors")), TCS Capital Management, LLC (the investment adviser of TCS Advisors ("TCS Management")) and Eric Semler (the managing member of TCS Management) with the SEC on February 15, 2019. - TCS Advisors (in its capacity as an investment fund), TCS Management (in its capacity as the investment adviser of TCS Advisors) and Mr. Semler (in his capacity as managing member of TCS Management) may be deemed to beneficially own the ANGI holdings disclosed in the table above.
+T. Rowe Price has sole voting power and sole dispositive power over 1,294,923 and 7,439,295 shares of ANGI Class A common stock, respectively, disclosed in the table above. - (5) Based upon information regarding ANGI holdings reported by way of Amendment No. 2 to a Schedule 13D filed by TCS Capital Advisors, LLC (an investment fund ("TCS Advisors")), TCS Capital Management, LLC (the investment adviser of TCS Advisors ("TCS Management")) and Eric Semler (the managing member of TCS Management) with the SEC on February 15, 2019.

+TCS Advisors (in its capacity as an investment fund), TCS Management (in its capacity as the investment adviser of TCS Advisors) and Mr. Semler (in his capacity as managing member of TCS Management) may be deemed to beneficially own the ANGI holdings disclosed in the table above.
 TCS Advisors beneficially owns, and TCS Management may be deemed to beneficially own, 3,000,000 shares of ANGI Class A common stock disclosed in the table above by virtue of their shared voting and dispositive powers over such shares.
-Mr. Semler directly owns 3,126,437 shares of ANGI Class A common stock disclosed in the table above and in his capacity as the managing member of TCS Management, may deemed to beneficially own 3,000,000 shares of Class A common stock beneficially owned by TCS Advisors.
-Mr. Semler has sole voting and dispositive powers over 3,126,437 shares, and shared voting power and dispositive powers over 3,000,000 shares, of ANGI Class A common stock disclosed in the table above. - (6) Based upon information regarding ANGI holdings reported by way of Amendment No. 1 to a Schedule 13G filed by The Vanguard Group ("Vanguard") with the SEC on February 11, 2019.
+Mr. Semler directly owns 3,126,437 shares of ANGI Class A common stock disclosed in the table above and in his capacity as the managing member of TCS Management, may deemed to beneficially own 3,000,000 shares of Class A common stock beneficially own 3,000,000 shares of Class A common stock beneficially own 3,000,000 shares of Class A common stock beneficially own a sole voting and dispositive powers over 3,126,437 shares, and shared voting power and dispositive powers over 3,000,000 shares, of ANGI Class A common stock disclosed in the table above.

+(6) Based upon information regarding ANGI holdings reported by way of Amendment No. 1 to a Schedule 13G filed by The Vanguard Group ("Vanguard") with the SEC on February 11, 2019.
 Vanguard beneficially owns the ANGI holdings disclosed in the table above in its capacity as an investment adviser.
 Vanguard has sole voting power, shared voting power, sole dispositive power and shared dispositive power over 15,339, 3,400, 5,743,684 and 14,639 shares of ANGI Class A common stock, respectively, disclosed in the table above.
 (7) Based upon information regarding ANGI holdings reported by way of Amendment No. 1 to a Schedule 13G filed by SQN Investors LP ("SQN"), SQN Investors GP LLC ("SQN GP"), SQN Partners (GP) LLC ("Fund GP"), Amish Mehta and SQN Investors Master Fund LP ("Master Fund") with the SEC on February 13, 2019.